-“Insolvency Event” shall mean, with respect to any party, any of the following: (1) the party or its Guarantor, if any, is insolvent, or generally does not or is not able to pay its debts as they become due, or admits in writing its inability to pay its debts generally as they become due; (2) the party or its Guarantor, if any, applies for or consents to the appointment of a receiver, custodian, conservator, trustee, liquidator, administrator, or other similar official for itself or for all or a substantial part of its property, makes a general assignment for the benefit of its creditors, commences a proceeding under applicable bankruptcy or insolvency law or other law for the relief of debtors, files a petition seeking to take advantage of any other law relating to bankruptcy, insolvency, reorganisation, winding-up, or composition or readjustment of debts, or, a trustee, custodian, conservator, receiver or similar official is appointed for the party or its Guarantor, if any, or for a substantial part of its property; (3) the party or its Guarantor, if any, consents to the dissolution or winding up of its affairs (other than pursuant to a consolidation, amalgamation, or merger); (4) the party or its Guarantor, if any, takes any corporate or other appropriate organisational action to authorise any of the actions described in clauses (1), (2) or (3) above; or (5) any involuntary bankruptcy, reorganisation, debt arrangement, or other proceeding under any applicable bankruptcy, insolvency or other similar law for the relief of debtors or any dissolution or liquidation proceeding is instituted against the party, or any material event comparable to any of the foregoing occurs, and such proceeding is consented to or acquiesced in by the party or remains undismissed for sixty (60) days, or an order for relief against the party or its Guarantor, if any, is entered under applicable bankruptcy law or other law for the relief of debtors.
+“Insolvency Event” shall mean, with respect to any party, any of the following: (a) the party or its Credit Support Provider, if any, is insolvent, or generally does not or is not able to pay its debts as they become due, or admits in writing its inability to pay its debts generally as they become due; (b) the party or its Credit Support Provider, if any, applies for or consents to the appointment of a receiver, custodian, conservator, trustee, liquidator, administrator, or other similar official for itself or for all or a substantial part of its property, makes a general assignment for the benefit of its creditors, commences a proceeding under applicable bankruptcy or insolvency law or other law for the relief of debtors, files a petition seeking to take advantage of any other law relating to bankruptcy, insolvency, reorganisation, reconstruction, winding-up, or composition or readjustment of debts, or, a trustee, custodian, conservator, receiver or similar official is appointed for the party or its Credit Support Provider, if any, or for a substantial part of its property; (c) the party or its Credit Support Provider, if any, consents to the dissolution or winding up of its affairs (other than pursuant to a consolidation, amalgamation, or merger); (d) the party or its Credit Support Provider, if any, takes any corporate or other appropriate organisational action to authorise any of the actions described in clauses (a), (b) or (c) above; or (e) any involuntary bankruptcy, reorganisation, debt arrangement, or other proceeding under any applicable bankruptcy, insolvency or other similar law for the relief of debtors or any dissolution or liquidation proceeding is instituted against the party, or any material event comparable to any of the foregoing occurs, and such proceeding is consented to or acquiesced in by the party or remains undismissed for thirty (30) days, or an order for relief against the party or its Credit Support Provider, if any, is entered under applicable bankruptcy law or other law for the relief of debtors.

-“Interest Rate” shall mean (a) with respect to a non-defaulting party, a per annum rate of interest equal to [the one month USD LIBOR as published as of 11.00 a.m.
-(London Time) by Barclays Bank PLC,] and (b) with respect to a Defaulting Party, a per annum rate of interest equal to three percent(3%) over such rate; provided, however, in either case the Interest Rate shall not exceed the maximum lawful rate under applicable law.
+“Interest Rate” shall mean (a) with respect to a non-defaulting party, a per annum rate of interest equal to six percent and (b) with respect to a Defaulting Party, a per annum rate of interest equal to twelve percent; provided, however, in either case the Interest Rate shall not exceed the maximum lawful rate under applicable law.

-“Loss” shall mean, with respect to a party, an amount equal to the present value of the economic loss, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a terminated Transaction, determined in a commercially reasonable manner.
-A party shall determine its Loss as of the relevant Early Termination Date or Accelerated Termination Date or, if that is not reasonably practicable, as of the earliest date thereafter as is reasonably practicable.determine
+“Losses” shall mean, with respect to a party, an amount equal to the present value of the economic loss, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a terminated Transaction, determined in a commercially reasonable manner.
+A party shall determine its Loss as of the relevant Early Termination Date or Accelerated Termination Date or, if that is not reasonably practicable, as of the earliest date thereafter as is reasonably practicable.
+A party may (but need not to) determine its Loss by reference to quotations of relevant rates or prices from one or more leading dealers in the relevant market.